taw00/manuscript-css/README.md

 ## Process summary - super high-level

-(1) write your document in the prescribed structure, (2) preview it in HTML, (2.5) potentially save it as an HTML file, and then (3) convert the document to PDF.
+(1) Copy one of `.md` templates and rename it.
+(2) Replace the text with your contact information, your story, etc. (3) Preview it in HTML.
+(3b) Potentially save it as an HTML file.
+And then (4) convert the document to PDF.

-**Step 1** is done with any editor: Joplin, VSCode, Ghostwriter, Xed, Vim, etc.
+**Step 2** is done with any editor: Joplin, VSCode, Ghostwriter, Xed, Vim, etc.
 Even Notepad if you like.

-**Step 2** is done natively with Joplin, VSCode, or the Chrome browser.
+**Step 3** is done natively with Joplin, VSCode, or the Chrome browser.
 Or converted to HTML with Pandoc.

-**Step 2.5** is done natively with VSCode or Pandoc
+**Step 3b** is done natively with VSCode or Pandoc

-**Step 3** is done natively from Markdown with Joplin or the Chrome browser, or From from HTML via a Chrome browser.
+**Step 4** is done natively from Markdown with Joplin or the Chrome browser, or From from HTML via a Chrome browser.

 > **A note about the HTML rendering of a long-form manuscript using this